Professor, Curriculum and Teaching

-Dr. Diane Rodriguez is a Professor in the Division of Curriculum and Teaching.
+Diane Rodriguez is Graduate School of Education Associate Dean and a professor in the Division of Curriculum and Teaching.
 Her primary research interest is at the intersection of special education, bilingual and multicultural education, and teacher preparation.

-She has received numerous grants from the U.S. Office of Special Education and Rehabilitation Services and the Office of English Language Acquisition.
-Dr. Rodriguez has been an invited speaker at national and international conferences on special education and bilingual education.
+Rodriguez has received numerous grants from the U.S. Office of Special Education and Rehabilitation Services and the Office of English Language Acquisition.
+She has been an invited speaker at national and international conferences on special education and bilingual education.

-Dr. Rodriguez continues her work to provide training in special education to international audiences.
-She currently serves as an Executive Board Member for both the East Coast Migrant Head Start Project and the Council for Exceptional Children's Division of Learning Disabilities.
+Rodriguez continues her work to provide training in special education to international audiences.
+She currently serves as an executive board member for both the East Coast Migrant Head Start Project and the Council for Exceptional Children's Division of Learning Disabilities.

-Previously, she served as a member of the Council for Exceptional Children's Nomination Committee, and was a co-editor of the Journal of Curriculum and Instruction.
-Dr. Rodriguez was also appointed to the North Carolina Advisory Council on Latino Affairs by former Governor George Ervin "Sonny" Perdue III.
-Finally, Univision selected Dr. Rodriguez as an example of "Orgullo de Nuestra Comunidad," [pride of our community] which highlights individuals who give back to the community.
+Previously, Rodriguez served as a member of the Council for Exceptional Children's Nomination Committee, and was a co-editor of the Journal of Curriculum and Instruction.
+She was also appointed to the North Carolina Advisory Council on Latino Affairs by former Governor George Ervin "Sonny" Perdue III.
+Finally, Univision selected Rodriguez as an example of "Orgullo de Nuestra Comunidad," [pride of our community] which highlights individuals who give back to the community.
 Specifically, she was recognized for her work with individuals with disabilities in a Univision-created on-air vignette which has run on national television.